thuvasooriya/catalog/node-red-nerd.md

 #### installing themes

-if you don't know already i'm a dark mode fanatic. i can't live with staring at a white screen for too long. so i installed a dark theme for node-red too. here's how you can do it too.
+if you don't know already being a dark mode fanatic, can't live with staring at a white screen for too long. hence installing a dark theme for node-red is the obvious next step. here's how you can do it too.

 1. navigate to `$HOME/.node-red` in terminal and install community themes